jglobaton10/entrances-/Graduation project.md

   In this case, the most important features are those related with the power in the different bands.
 In this case the most important is the gamma power.
   ![image](https://user-images.githubusercontent.com/47225250/124841657-ba90c580-df5b-11eb-9e9e-fc6fb65b89e1.png)

+   ### Conclusions

+   1. 4 types of epileptic spikes were identified using the clustering models.
+   2. 2 study scenarios were generated based on the definition of the target variable and for both scenarios the best model was RandomForestClassifier based on the metric f1_score.
+   3. The f1_score were 0.60 for the scenario 1 and 0.62 for the scenario 2.
+   4. For both scenarios it was identified that the spikes are a significative factor when predicting crisis.
+However in the first scenatio the spikes are more significative.

-The whole document can be seen the following [link](https://drive.google.com/file/d/12vShKLpNOPJgqLowIJrtdsnZZcULjBnp/view?usp=sharing)
+   The whole document can be seen the following [link](https://drive.google.com/file/d/12vShKLpNOPJgqLowIJrtdsnZZcULjBnp/view?usp=sharing) (Witten in Spanish).